AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 A longer and heavier form of the Yari, or straight-headed spear.
 Military Yari are customised in length for their specific wielder and purpose, but at the shortest they are around 2 metres long and some specialty Yari are made that reach 6 metres long.
 They make effective weapons for foot soldiers to form lines with, but they are also used on the battlefield by Samurai.
 Kama Yari, named after the peasant tool of the Kama, specifically refers to Yari with additional curved blades placed horizontally to the main spear blade, making them function closer to a halberd.
 These additional blades are used to hook the limbs of opponents or to dismount a rider off of horseback.
 Katakama Yari refers to Yari with a horizontal blade on one side, whereas Jumonji Yari refers to Yari with horizontal blades on either side, forming a cross shape.

-#### Katana (刀)

-If there is one weapon which Sumiriku will be known for, it is the Katana.
-A Katana is characterised by a curved, single-edged blade, typically 60 to 80 cm long, with a circular or squared guard and long grip to accommodate two hands, though some chose to wield one with a single hand.
-Katanas are the most common weapon for a Samurai to use, as it is a weapon equally as useful in a castle as on a battlefield, but many Rōnin and warrior monks also gravitate to the weapon.
-The light-weight build and sleek shape also make it a weapon equally useful for those who fight with pure might and those who fight with swiftness and finesse.
-A Katana is held at the side sharp edge pointed upward, often alongside a Wakizashi, the pair of which is called a Daishō.
-A well forged and decorated Katana or Daishō is considered a signifier of high status for a Samurai and a true dedication to the craft for a swordsmith.
-The most famous Katana is one of the Starlight Regalia and former blade of Yūkan-sama, Kūshokiri.

-:

 {{note

 ##### Note: Reference Images